PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 }
 ```

 > IContainerRegistry has other functions for registering against interfaces as well. ```RegisterInstance``` will register a created instance of an object against an interface.
 In effect the implementation of the registered interface is a singleton.
 A similar method is ```RegisterSingleton``` that will create a single instance at the time the dependency is made and not before.
-It should be noted that the ```Container``` can also resolve concrete without a prior registration.
+It should be noted that the ```Container``` can also resolve concrete types without a prior registration.

 ### CreateShell